House Cleaning Answering Service

 Yes.
 Those are core intake details for residential cleaning.
 The call path can collect pets, entry, parking, alarm, key, lockbox, and arrival-window notes.

-What should route to a human?
+What should go to a human?

 Does this replace cleaners or office staff?